thedarredondo/data-science-fundamentals/README.md

 I may also decide, after the intial round of grading, to make everyone present, and give them each an individual presentation grade.

-#### Late policy
+#### Late policy/Absence Policy

 Medical emergincies, with a doctor's note, are the only exceptions to the below policies.

-- Projects.
+- Projects:
-  - First late project penatly: 0 for the presentation
+  - First late project penatly: 0 for the presentation grade, so max grade is a 90.
   - Second: max grade is a 70, and I will deprioritize grading it.
   - Third or more: max grade is a 60, and I will deprioritize grading it.
-- Class participation
+- Class participation:
+  - Lowest class participation grade per 9 week grading period is dropped.
+This forgives students for having a bad week.
+  - If students only see me one time in a week, for any reason, they may earn the full three stars that day.
+  - If students miss a full week, it counts as their "dropped grade" for that nine weeks
+    - The second time and beyond a student misses a full week in a 9 week period, their class participation grade will be the same as their lowest grade on my gradebook.
+- Exercises:
+  - Late exercies will be given a grade of 40.
+Why?
+Students have an entire unit to complete them, they can use any resource so long as they cite it, and they are mostly a completion grade.

 ## What's this whole Bayesian Thing?